Aaryan015/Streamlit-document-query/README.md

 - Upload new documents using the document upload feature in the application.

 ### Deployment
 - Deploy the application using your preferred platform.
-Ensure to update the database URL and secrets accordingly.
+Please ensure to update the database URL and secrets accordingly.